tamius-han/ultrawidify/README.md

 ![Demo](img-demo/example-httyd2.png "Should these black bars be here?
 No [...]
 But an ultrawide user never forgets.")

 Works on Youtube and Netflix.
-Available for Firefox and Chrome.
+Available for [Firefox (v1.2.1)](https://addons.mozilla.org/en/firefox/addon/ultrawidify/) and [Chrome (v1.2.1)](https://chrome.google.com/webstore/detail/ultrawidify/dndehlekllfkaijdlokmmicgnlanfjbi).

 ## The long version